Skip to main content

 name="researcher",

-instructions="Search X for tweets and user profiles.
-Return raw data.",
+"Search X for tweets and user profiles.
+Return compact JSON with "

 tools=[mcp_tool],